Astornek/Results-summary-component/README.md

 ## Welcome! 👋

-Solution for the "Blog preview card" project from Frontend Mentor.
+Solution for the "Results summary component" project from Frontend Mentor.